gtamilvanan17/cdops-blogs/src/content/posts/linux/python/set-python3-to-default.md

 ```

 :::note
-`By following these steps, you can ensure that the python command on your Ubuntu system points to your desired Python 3 version.
-This can help standardize scripts and commands that rely on the python command, ensuring they use the correct Python interpreter.`
+By following these steps, you can ensure that the python command on your Ubuntu system points to your desired Python 3 version.
+This can help standardize scripts and commands that rely on the python command, ensuring they use the correct Python interpreter.
 :::

+### Conclusion
+That's it!
+You've learnt, how to setup the default version for python in linux machines.
+If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+Cheers, Happy learning.